Categories

 My eyes were overwhelmed with huge blocks of text with never-ending paragraphs.

-Get smart.
 Use clear labels and headings, and provide search and filtering options.
-Make it easy for users to unlock the value your design provides.
+Make it easy for users to unlock the value your work offers.

 4/ Test and iterate based on feedback